tralves/100-days-of-code/log.md

 **Thoughts** Testing with JS is hard mostly because the errors are very cryptic.
 Today, the problem was testing a function that returns a promise.
 Nailed it thanks to [this article](https://www.sitepoint.com/promises-in-javascript-unit-tests-the-definitive-guide/).

+### Day 9: Jan 9, 2017

+**Today's Progress**: Finished services/file.
+With unit testing!

+**Thoughts** Starting to rip some fruits of TDD.
+Helped doing several refactors to services/file.

 <!---
 ### Day 1: June 27, Monday